Our Team

 Chairman of the Board, International House of Japan

-James Kondo is an executive in the social, technology and policy arena.
+Mr. Kondo is an executive in the social, technology, and policy arena.

-James is also a Trustee at US-Japan Foundation, Senior Advisor at OpenAI, a Global Trustee and Co-Chair of Japan Center at Asia Society, and a Trustee at Keio University.
+Mr. Kondo is also a Trustee at the US-Japan Foundation, a Senior Advisor at OpenAI, a Global Trustee and Co-Chair of the Japan Center at Asia Society, and a Trustee at Keio University.

 He was previously Vice President of Growth Strategy at Twitter Inc. and Chairman of Twitter Japan, Special Advisor at the Cabinet Office of the Japanese Government, and a consultant at McKinsey.